Zydak/Vulkan-Path-Tracer/README.md

 - Transparency factor ranging from 0 to 1.
 Determines whether the material is able to refract light rays or not.
 ![glass](./Gallery/materialShowcase/glass.png)

-- Roughness factor on glass surface ranging from 0 to 1.
+- Roughness factor on transparent surface ranging from 0 to 1.
 ![glassRoughness](./Gallery/materialShowcase/glassRoughness.png)

-- Index of refraction (IOR) factor on glass surface ranging from 1 to 2.
+- Index of refraction (IOR) factor on transparent surface ranging from 1 to 2.
 Determines how much the path of light is bent during refraction.
 ![IOR](./Gallery/materialShowcase/ior.png)

 # List Of Features